eparlato/christmas-lights-kata/README.md

 Write a command sequence with 1 command.
 The command is from light at pos {0, 0} to light at pos {0, 0}.
 The command is 'ON'.
 Send the command sequence to the application, verify that the light status at pos [0, 0] is ON.

-Pomodoro used : XXX

 ### GOAL 2: app with lights version 1

 Create a new object to deal with different type of commands.
-XX Manage the TOGGLE case on a 1x1 grid.
-X
+Manage the TOGGLE case on a 1x1 grid.
 Send a sequence of commands on a 1x1 grid, implement ON/OFF command cases on a 1x1 grid.
-X Send an empty sequence of commands.
-X
+Send an empty sequence of commands.
 Send a command on several lights on a 3x3 grid, such as TOGGLE 0,0 -> 2,2. \ Send a sequence of commands on a 4x4 grid.
-X Launch Santa's sequence.
-XX
+Launch Santa's sequence.
-Refactoring: XXXX

 ### GOAL 3: app with lights version 2
-Increase the total brightness of a 1x1 grid by 1; X Handle the ON/OFF/TOGGLE commands on a version 2 light. \ Launch a sequence of commands on a 1x1 grid and calculate the total brightness.
-X
+Increase the total brightness of a 1x1 grid by 1; Handle the ON/OFF/TOGGLE commands on a version 2 light. \ Launch a sequence of commands on a 1x1 grid and calculate the total brightness.
 Send a sequence of commands on a 4x4 grid and calculate the total brightness.
-X Launch Santa's sequence and calculate the total brightness of the grid.
+Launch Santa's sequence and calculate the total brightness of the grid.

-### TODO

-### Notes

-I don't need lightAction ojects anymore.
-I'm going to move the light action on the light object itself.
-Grid.setLightStatus becomes Grid.launchCommandOnLights()
-Build a new CommandProcessor object.
-It parses the command sequence, for each command launches grid.launchCommandOnLights().
-Each Light object deals with the command.
-The method Light.setStatus becomes Light.execute(command).
-This way, in the next version of the app I have only to use a different Light object.

-Manager.getLightStatus should return the lights' status of the whole grid.
-Otherwise, I will receive a grid with status at different positions compared to the original grid.

-Total time spent: 18 pomodoros => 9h

-### Questions

-* In the early steps of the development of the app, seems convenient to just rely on end-to-end tests.
-If I develop each single part in TDD from step one, and I later discover that I need to change the architecture, introduce new objects or whatever, I need to change the tests as well.
-If I rely on end-to-end test I can modify the architecture more easily.
-How to deal with this problem?